tigera-solutions/calicocloud-kaas-workshop-demo/modules/ebpf-dataplane.md

    kubectl delete pods -n yaobank --all
    ```

-4. Delete the configmap which created for calico-node as we don't need connect to api server directly anymore.
+4. Delete the configmap which created for calico-node as we don't need connect to api server directly anymore, skip this step for RKE.

    ```bash
    kubectl delete cm -n tigera-operator kubernetes-services-endpoint